Locipro/loci-coin-sale/README.md

 Please see the [contracts/](contracts) directory.

 ## Bounty Program
-~We want your input!
-If you're interested, please see the [LOCIcoin bounty program][bounty program] for participation details and instructions.~
+We want your input!
+If you're interested, please see the [LOCIcoin bounty program][bounty program] for participation details and instructions.

 ## Overview
-There are two primary contracts: `LOCIcoin.sol` (ERC-20 compliant token) and `LOCISale.sol` (the crowdsale contract).
-Additionally, there is a simple shared interface defined in `IRefundHandler.sol` that allows `LOCIcoin` and `LOCISale` to communicate refund requests and exchange wei contributions for received tokens.
+There are two primary contracts: `LOCIcoin.sol` (ERC-20 compliant token) and `LOCIsale.sol` (the crowdsale contract).
+Additionally, there is a simple shared interface defined in `IRefundHandler.sol` that allows `LOCIcoin` and `LOCIsale` to communicate refund requests and exchange wei contributions for received tokens.
 This refund mechanism will be triggered in the event that our sale goals are not met.

 ### LOCIcoin
 Deriving from OpenZeppelin's ERC-20 compliant base contracts, `LOCIcoin` has the same core functionality the Ethereum ecosystem has come to expect, with minor modifications: